hcilab/HoloLensBoxAndBlocks/Assets/README.md

 ## Scripts

+Please see individual scripts for more detailed description of the function and subsequent methods.

 ### BoxCounter.cs

 This script is attached to the game object `CountTrigger` which is a child of the `BoxAndBlocks` prefab.
 It uses `OnTriggerEnter()` to check whether a cube moving through the count trigger above the partition is tagged with *pickup* and if the game is in the `TimerStarted` game state.
 If Both conditions are met, a counter is increased.
 This is used to count how many cubes are successfully transfered during the 60 second test.